ubports/docs.ubports.com/userguide/dailyuse/location.rst

 Quick settings
 ^^^^^^^^^^^^^^

-`Open location quick settings`_. select the ``Location detection`` switch to enable or disable location services.
+`Open location quick settings`_.
+Select the ``Location detection`` switch to enable or disable location services.

 System settings app
 ^^^^^^^^^^^^^^^^^^^

 `Open location settings in the settings app`_.
-Under ``Let the device detect your location:``, select the appropriate option.
+Under ``Let the device detect your location:``, select the appropriate option:

 * ``Using GPS`` turns on location services.
 * ``Not at all`` turns off location services.